-You are responsible for clearing debris from your own property.
+You are responsible for clearing debris from your own property after a severe storm.

-After a severe storm, priorities for clearing debris from land should be determined by:
+After a storm, priorities for clearing debris from land should be determined by:

-- Type of debris—Different vegetation requires different clean-up and salvage procedures.
-In woodlots and forests experienced foresters should designate salvageable timber.
+- Type of debris - Different vegetation requires different cleanup and salvage procedures.
+In wooded lots and forests, experienced foresters should designate salvageable timber.
 Specialized equipment may be needed to clear large areas efficiently.

 Several methods may be used to remove tree debris: